bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 -   <span id="cc42">One `user` can have many `posts`.</span>
 -   <span id="dae3">One `post` can have many `comments`.</span>

-Manage this type of relationship by adding a foreign key on the "many" table of the relationship that points to the primary key on the "one" table.
+Manage this type of relationship by adding a foreign key on the “many” table of the relationship that points to the primary key on the “one” table.
 Consider the `farms` and `ranchers` tables.

 <a href="https://www.notion.so/7dfd2e69c9804a01845f2e9b716a5ac2" class="markup--anchor markup--p-anchor">Untitled</a>

 <a href="https://www.notion.so/c95f3d418db94ab4b4532eeba0e4f918" class="markup--anchor markup--p-anchor">Untitled</a>

-In a many-to-many relationship, the foreign key (in this case `farm_id`) should _not_ be unique.
+In a many-to-many relationship, the foreign key (in this case `farm_id`) should *not* be unique.

 ### Many to Many Relationships